 Moreover, as the OECD is starting the work on an explanatory brochure illustrating the UNECE standard for cauliflower, delegations are requested to check the standard for eventually necessary amendments.

-UNECE standard FFV-11 concerning the marketing and commercial quality control of cauliflowers
+UNECE standard FFV-11 concerning the marketing and commercial quality control of cauliflower

 I. Definition of produce

-This standard applies to cauliflowers of varieties (cultivars) grown from Brassica oleracea var. botrytis L. to be supplied fresh to the consumer, varieties of cauliflowers sold in a sprouting stage and cauliflowers for industrial processing being excluded.
+This standard applies to cauliflower of varieties (cultivars) grown from Brassica oleracea var. botrytis L. to be supplied fresh to the consumer, cauliflower for industrial processing being excluded.

 II.
 Provisions concerning quality

-The purpose of the standard is to define the quality requirements for cauliflowers preparation and packaging.
+The purpose of the standard is to define the quality requirements for cauliflower preparation and packaging.

 However, if applied at stages following export, products may show in relation to the requirements of the standard: